erochest/invasion/research/series/snowflake/000-sentence-summary.md

+Fairy beings invade earth, and humans fight back with help from other creatures.

+---

 Take an hour and write a one-sentence summary of your novel.
 Something like
 this: "A rogue physicist travels back in time to kill the apostle Paul."
 (This is the summary for my first novel, Transgression.)
 The sentence will serve you